-Allow students to dress up as characters in literature and act out how those individuals were feeling, commenting on how it affected their behavior.
+Allow students to dress up as figures from history and act out how those individuals were feeling and thinking and how it affected their behavior.

 When there is a difference of opinion among students, allow them to reflect on how they are feeling (writing an essay or in a journal) and then share with a partner or in a small group, to be heard but also to listen to how others feel differently, and why, in the same situation.